makeusabrew/decking/README.md

 ## Project goals

-To abstract some of the slightly more inconvenient docker mechanisms into quick, clear and repeatable commands.

-Different environments should be supported to allow variations of commands in development, test, ci and production.
+(Update 2nd December 2013: these have changed somewhat!)

+To simplify the creation, management and running of clusters of Docker containers in a way which is familiar to developers;
+by reading container information from a `decking.json` package file on a project by project basis.

+## Methods

+None of the below are fully implemented yet, but they're the rough roadmap for the short term future.

-### build
+### build (image | all)

 Alleviate the inconvenience of ADD requiring a local (./ downwards) context.

-Take the image name from the Dockerfile, if supplied in expected format

-Use standard directory layouts to be able to find Dockerfiles with single word string arguments.

 Rebuild all parent images, or up to a level specified (e.g. --parents=1)

-### run
+### run (container)

-Take run args from Dockerfile meta if supplied in expected format.
+Take run args from package file if supplied in expected format.

+### cluster (start | stop) [name]

+Define groups of related containers which conceptually form part of a cluster.

 Allow dependencies to be specified, e.g. containers used as links can be started in advance.